-- Summer program including value added job shadowing and internship opportunities.
+- Certified education curriculums including value added job shadowing and internships.

-- A three (3) level program at Locust Trace School with student skill level measurables.
+- Three (3) level program at Locust Trace School with student skill level measurables

 - Level 2: Hands on activities including anatomy study and trade vocation.

-– Level 3: Training skills consisting of business aspects and engine study.
+- Level 3: Training skills consisting of business aspects and equine study.

 Kentucky Horse Park

-Students will be offered complimentary admission to the Kentucky Horse Park.
-Tours the International Museum of the Horse.
-They are introduced to horse breeds from around the world.
+Students will be offered complimentary admission to the Kentucky Horse Park, tours the International Museum of the Horse, etc. They are introduced to horse breeds from around the world.

 Kentucky Derby Museum